-Selecting cells to be 2 or 3 meters side by side using the number buttons within each area.
+Cells are selected to have 2 or 3 meters side by side using the number buttons within each area.
 As soon as changes get entered, the file name carries a warning that there are unsaved edits and the SAVE button become active.
 New meter files can still be created by going to SAVE AS.